nodejs/node/doc/api/stream.md

 The amount of data potentially buffered depends on the `highWaterMark` option passed into the stream's constructor.
 For normal streams, the `highWaterMark` option specifies a [total number of bytes][hwm-gotcha].
 For streams operating in object mode, the `highWaterMark` specifies a total number of objects.
+For streams operating on (but not decoding) strings, the `highWaterMark` specifies a total number of UTF-16 code units.

 Data is buffered in `Readable` streams when the implementation calls [`stream.push(chunk)`][stream-push].
 If the consumer of the Stream does not